-The Fund typically invests in 20 to 40 high conviction investments.
+The Fund typically invests in 7 to 30 high conviction investments.
 This means the Fund may invest a relatively high percentage of its assets in a limited number of stocks, or in stocks in a limited number of sectors or industries, which may cause the value of the Fund's investments to be more affected by any single adverse economic, political or regulatory event than its benchmark.

-The Fund will be exposed to companies with mid to large capitalisation.
+The Fund may be exposed to companies with smaller capitalisation.
 These companies may, from time to time and especially in falling markets, become less liquid and experience short-term price volatility.
+They may also be less financially secure than larger, more established companies, and depend on a smaller number of key personnel, which increases the risk of the company's failure if a product fails, management changes or if there are other adverse developments.

-As at 30 June 2019 a positive 10% sensitivity would have had an impact on the Fund's operating profit and net assets attributable to unitholders of \$11,080,160 (2018:\$6,439,829).
+As at 30 June 2020 a positive 10% sensitivity would have had an impact on the Fund's operating profit and net assets attributable to unitholders of \$1,500,263 (2019: \$1,463,532).
 A negative sensitivity would have an equal but opposite impact.